 We want to be a company that creates new value without being bound by conventional frameworks.

-▲ Head office members (some) involved in facility management business.
-A small team of elite people supports the operation of 17 theaters nationwide.
+▲ Some of Head Office members involved in facility management.
+This small, elite team supports the operation of 17 facilities nationwide.

 In 2023, Mori will have been involved in PPP projects for 18 years.
 Looking back on the past, we are emphasizing that we have entered an era in which new value is required.

-Mori: "In recent years, PFI projects have become more common in PPP projects, and I feel that there is a demand for facilities that can create new value.
-Our company needs to take advantage of our track record in design, construction, and operation while also incorporating a wide range of new perspectives.
-Going forward, we would like to develop new value by not only strengthening our cooperation system across departments within the company, but also reaching out to partner companies that share the same values."
+Mori: "In recent years, PPP projects have seen an increase in PFI (Private Finance Initiative) work, and I feel there is a demand for facilities that can create new value.
+As a company, we need to leverage our experience in design, construction, and operation while also broadly incorporating new perspectives.
+Going forward, we hope to develop new value by strengthening cooperation across departments within the company, as well as reaching out to partner companies that share the same values."

 Mori also says that he wants to be someone who can create new value.
 Continue as follows.